401(k) Plans in 2020 and 2021

 Note: Updated contribution limits are generally available in mid to late October.

 Anyone reaching the age of 50 or more by December 31st is eligible for an additional catch-up contribution.
-For the calendar years 2013 and 2014, employees can make an additional $5,500 contribution to their 401(k) plan on a pre-tax basis.
-In 2015, the catch-up contribution will be indexed to inflation and can rise in $500 increments.
+Employees can make an additional - $6,500 in 2020 and 2021 - contribution to their 401(k) plan on a pre-tax basis.
+In 2022, the catch-up contribution will be indexed to inflation and can rise in $500 increments.

 We mentioned earlier that employers had some flexibility around the participation rules they establish.
 Each year, the employer's 401(k) plan must pass a test the IRS conducts to ensure robust participation in the plan.
 Essentially, the IRS wants to ensure the benefits of the plan are flowing to both highly-compensated employees as well as rank-and-file members of the company.